mtbbiker/datacleaning/README.md

 3. Provide a script that when executed will provide the tidy data set.

 ###Testing the the data file in R
-Follow the following steps to import/read the text file (exported version of the cleaned data file) in R to be able to view the correctness of the data, this at the same time will help to view if the object of the course was reached
+Follow the following steps to import/read the text file (exported version of the cleaned data file) in R to be able to view the correctness of the data, this at the same time will help to view if the object of the course was reached.
+The approach follows some of the ideas discussed by an article by Hadley Wickham (See sources below)

 1. Create a working directory for testing the R analysis script.
 2. Download and extract the data files from the lingk provided.